Centre replaced MGNREGA to provide cheap labour to corporates: CM Revanth Reddy | Politics

 He warned that Congress would resist these anti-poor laws with the same intensity as the historic farmers' protest against the now withdrawn farm laws.
 Alluding to the alleged confusion surrounding the scheme, CM Reddy questioned the very premise of VB-G RAM G. ''Where is this 'Viksit Bharat' (Developed India)?'' he asked.

 ''You (Modi) are creating India of crisis.
 You have brought this law to make poor bonded labour and slaves.''
-Reddy also claimed that the Special Intensive Revision (SIR) is a conspiracy to disenfranchise the minorities, Dalits, adivasis and the poor and ensure they remain subservient to big corporates.
+Reddy also claimed that the Special Intensive Revision (SIR) of the electoral roll is a conspiracy to disenfranchise the minorities, Dalits, adivasis and the poor and ensure they remain subservient to big corporates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)